heystevegray/aws-cloud-practitioner-notes/README.md

 The AWS Cost and Usage Reports (AWS CUR) contains the most comprehensive set of cost and usage data available. | [Source](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html)

+You can receive reports that break down your costs by the hour, day, or month, by product or product resource, or by tags that you define yourself.

 ## AWS Billing and Cost Management

 AWS Billing and Cost Management is the service that you use to pay your AWS bill, monitor your usage, and analyze and control your costs. | [Source](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-what-is.html)